Ayush412/e_commerce_bloc/README.md

 Admin Features:

-- Add and deleted products
+- Add and delete products
 - View products statistics - views and sales on a daily basis

 ## Tools Used